deburky/boosting-scorecards/README.md

 ![Image](./score_distribution_animation_estimators.gif)

-Additionally, we can see how the depth of the gradient boosting ensemble affects the distribution of boosted credit scores among good and bad customers:
+Additionally, we can see how the depth of individual tree estimators in the gradient boosting ensemble affects the distribution of boosted credit scores among good and bad customers:

 ![Image](./score_distribution_animation_depth.gif)